 |What can funds be used for?||HSA funds can be used for qualified medical expenses as described in Section 213(d) of the Internal Revenue Code.
 They cannot be used to pay for health insurance premiums except in limited, extenuating circumstances.||QSEHRA funds can be used for qualified medical expenses as described in Section 213(d) of the Internal Revenue Code, including health insurance premiums.|

-Can a business offer an HSA and an HRA at the same time?
+Can a business offer an HSA and a QSEHRA at the same time?

-After understanding the differences between an HSA and an HRA, many small businesses want to know if they can contribute to employees’ HSAs at the same time they offer employees an HRA allowance.
+After understanding the differences between an HSA and an HRA, many small businesses want to know if they can contribute to employees’ HSAs at the same time they offer employees a QSEHRA allowance.

-The answer is yes—but employees must adapt the HRA to use both.
+The answer is yes—but employees must adapt the QSEHRA to use the HSA.

 HSAs require that account holders receive no coverage before they meet the HDHP's annual deductible, except for five exempted categories of expenses (see below).